CPG 235 and metadata management

 Documenting a highly complex, large financial institution can be difficult.
-Until recently, data has been moving unfettered, with no controls, through organisations.
-Regulatory reporting data may originate from an inappropriate source, it may have undergone an unauthorised modification or simply be incorrect.
+Until recently, data has been moving unfettered, with no controls, through organizations.
+Regulatory reporting data may originate from an inappropriate source, it may have undergone an unauthorized modification or simply be incorrect.
 This data needs to be understood to the relevant and correct granularity for it to be of value and to comply with legal obligations.

-Solidatus gives financial institutions the ability to gain valuable insight into their data landscape through visualised data lineage, showcasing how data flows through their organisation, tracking from source to target and maintaining a temporal, historical record of change.
-Through its collaborative crowdsourcing model, Solidatus allows for quick and effective enterprise-wide sharing of knowledge identifying where data is held, its categorisation and who has access to it.
+Solidatus gives financial institutions the ability to gain valuable insight into their data landscape through visualized data lineage, showcasing how data flows through their organization, tracking from source to target and maintaining a temporal, historical record of change.
+Through its collaborative crowdsourcing model, Solidatus allows for quick and effective enterprise-wide sharing of knowledge identifying where data is held, its categorization and who has access to it.

-This visualisation enables an organisation to easily share their CPG 235 data lineage in an interactive and dynamic format, allowing for greater transparency and control.
+This visualization enables an organization to easily share their CPG 235 data lineage in an interactive and dynamic format, allowing for greater transparency and control.

 Solidatus unlocks the true business value behind data.
 A lineage-first approach enables organizations to connect and visualize data relationships across the enterprise, simplifying how they identify, access and understand them.
 With a reimagined, sustainable data foundation in place, organizations can mine actionable intelligence and solve complex problems to deliver transformational business results.